 One of the great things about wine touring in New Zealand is that there are so many different ways to do it.
 You can visit many of the winemakers all on your own, driving right up to the cellar door!
 Or consider renting bicycles, since drunk driving is just as illegal in New Zealand as it is at home.

-Bicycling is a great way to visit wineries since even the biggest wine-growing regions aren’t all that big.
+Bicycling or e-biking is a great way to visit wineries since even the biggest wine-growing regions aren’t all that big.
 You can easily get from one vineyard to the next without much hassle, especially in Hawke’s Bay and Marlborough where the roads are less hilly.

 One fantastic thing about International wine tasting in a country that’s so remote is that many cellar doors in New Zealand still don’t charge for tastings.
 They don’t even require that you buy any bottles most of the time (this isn’t Napa, after all!)
 Just make sure, if you’re going on your own, that you plan your route in advance to ensure that the wineries you like have open cellar doors when you want to go.

 Of course, our most recommended way to go wine touring in a New Zealand vineyard is by small group tour or private guide.
 That way, not only does someone else handle all the driving, but you also get insider access to places you wouldn’t be able to visit on your own and an expert to explain what you’re tasting.
 In most places, you can combine a half-day New Zealand wine tour with something else, like a boat cruise in Marlborough or art galleries and Maori culture in Hawke’s Bay.
 Hawke’s Bay even offers wine tours by bike with a guide.

 So however you like to have your grape variety, whether paired with local seafood or off the back of a bicycle, New Zealand has a way for you to do it.
 Time to stop hesitating… contact us to start planning your trip to visit the diverse regions in New Zealand!